Environment: responding to change

 - develop the practical skills needed to acquire primary data, analyse it statistically, gather qualitative evidence and communicate your findings effectively

-- provide you with an opportunity to focus on a real-world issue, discuss perspectives with your fellow students, design your own investigation and present your findings via a blog.
+- provide you with an opportunity to focus on a real-world issue, discuss perspectives with your fellow students, design your own investigation and present your findings via a web post.

 There are no formal entry requirements to study this module.